gideonsimpson/TestLandscapes.jl/README.md

 These codes do **not** include derivatives.
 These can be obtained using ForwardDiff, https://github.com/JuliaDiff/ForwardDiff.jl

-`StaticArrays` is required by some of the potentials.
-This substantially improves performance.

 # Acknowledgements
 This work was supported in part by the US National Science Foundation Grant DMS-1818716.